Regular readers (and those who have read my book, Comments of a Common Man) will know that I have a thing about a fictional story called Logan’s Run.

 And yet…and yet…there are three flaws with the obsession now deeply entrenched with youth and the propagation of the idea that being young matters more than being old.
 The first is that with age comes at least some wisdom.
 Older people are less prone to acting without thought, less inclined to panic.
 As I say in my book, one might not be able to run a mile in a minute anymore but one can still do pretty much all the things one did when young – one merely does them slower.
 Older people by the way have also spent their lives working and paying their taxes – they didn’t do that to be treated like rubbish, unwanted, cast aside and thrown away once the state has extracted all it can.

 The second is this idea that older people are more prone to ‘dying from the Coronavirus’; even saying ‘With the Coronavirus’ is wrong.
 As I pointed out in my previous article, ‘Trial of the People’, Covid-19 is a Coronavirus like others within the group of Coronaviruses.
-Included are the common cold, flu, SARS and others.
-What makes Covid-19 different is that it is a new strain, its strength and speed – it spreads very rapidly as we have seen.
+Included are strains of the common cold, SARS and others.
+What makes Covid-19 different is that it is new, it has strength and speed – it spreads very rapidly as we have seen.
 But it is still a Coronavirus and even teenagers can get a cold – and then contract Pneumonia and die.
-No Coronavirus – C19, flu, whichever type it may be - respects youth or age, any age.
+No Coronavirus – C19 or whichever type it may be - respects youth or age, any age.
 Yes, older people’s immune systems tend to grow weaker with getting older but that doesn’t mean imprisoning them and shutting them away.
 It means it even less disguised as a government-inspired drive for ‘safety’ and ‘shielding’.
 Extra care may well be appropriate, desirable even, but state-empowered confinement based on an arbitrary age is not - whether age, be it 70 or otherwise, is actually mentioned in current government guidance or not, the idea has been planted and a seed sown.

 And by the way; again as I wrote in Trial of the People, Covid-19, by itself and of itself, will not kill anybody.
 What it will do is create the path for some other ailment that can kill, like Pneumonia.
 Or those other underlying health conditions often referred to and even previously very healthy people can have those, undetected and waiting for something like C19 to trigger them.